-- A computer is governed by instructions. - To perform a given task, a program consisting of a list of machine instructions is stored in the memory. - Data to be used as operands are also stored in the memory. - Individual instructions are brought from the memory into the processor, which executes the specified operations.
+- A computer is governed by instructions. - To perform a given task, a program consisting of a list of machine instructions is stored in the memory. - Data to be used as operands are also stored in the memory. - Individual instructions are brought from the memory into the processor, one after another, in a sequential way (normally). - The processor executes the specified operation/instruction.